segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 - Go to the Audience Builder in Personas and create a new Audience with your desired event and trait criteria.
 - Go to your Personas space, and select the Facebook destination you added to connect the audience to Facebook.
-- Give the audience a name and description, and click Create.
+- Give the audience a name and description, and click **Create**.
 - Your audience starts syncing from Personas to Facebook Ads.

 ![](images/fb_ca_setup.gif)

 ### 3. Verify that the audience appears in Facebook

 Once created, the audience should be available in Facebook in ten minutes unless it’s unusually large.

-- From within Facebook Ads, go to Business Manager > All tools > Assets > Audiences
+- From within Facebook Ads, go to **Business Manager > All tools > Assets > Audiences**.
-- Click the Facebook audience name that matches your Personas audience name, and check the Audience History to see how many users were added.
+- Click the Facebook audience name that matches your Personas audience name, and check **Audience History** to see how many users were added.

 ![](images/fb_ca_final.png)

 ## How it works

 **Every time you create an audience in Personas and connect it to Personas Facebook Custom Audiences, Segment does the following**:

 1. Creates a Facebook Custom Audience (of type Customer List) with a name that matches the Personas Audience.
 2. Adds any users that fit the audience definition, based on the matching identifiers that Facebook supports (hashed).
 Facebook uses these identifiers to match users to Facebook users in their ads system.
 3. Once the audience is configured, Segment checks which users still fit the audience definition based on the same identifiers, and adds or remove users from the audience, every hour. **Tip**: You can use the Audience History feature in Facebook to see this change over time.

 **Early Access (Alpha) Feature: Additional identifier matching** Previously, Segment only sent email and mobile ids to Facebook.
 Segment is now able to send an expanded list of identifiers to Facebook, so that Facebook can try to use these additional identifiers to match to their user profiles.
 If you have implemented any of these identifiers in your Segment tracking, Personas is able to send the identifiers to Facebook.
 Segment can now also sync multiple emails if the profile contains more than one.
 This feature is in Early Access.
 If you would like access, contact your CSM or email us at beta@segment.com.

 | **Name**        | **Trait Key formats supported**                                  | **Facebook Keys((        | **FB Hashing Required** | **FB Guidelines**                                                                                                                                             |